-The pandemic is changing continuing education worldwide.
-Companies of all sizes are switching their training offerings to online formats.
+The pandemic is changing training worldwide.
+Companies of all sizes are converting their training offerings to online formats.
 But what happens after Corona?
 A study by the Training Institute TLM shows current trends.
-Our spoiler in advance: both online and in-person offerings will be important for employee education in the future.
+Our spoiler in advance: both online and in-person offerings will be important for training in companies in the future.

-Perhaps you are already familiar with the training institute "Team Lösungsmanagement" (TLM) from this interview: Successfully navigating through the crisis with 100 online courses.
-Now, TLM has conducted a survey among its customers to investigate the effects of Corona on employee education.
+You may already know the Training Institute "Team Lösungsmanagement" (TLM) from this interview: Successfully navigating the crisis with 100 online courses.
+TLM has now conducted a survey among its customers to investigate the impact of Corona on training in companies.
 And the results are exciting for trainers, coaches, and HR developers!

-More than 100 companies were surveyed: all are TLM customers, ranging from international and German corporations to SMEs.
-We have summarized the results of the survey for you in this article.
-One focus is on education during the pandemic, and another focus is on the future of continuing education.
+About 100 companies were surveyed: all are customers of TLM, ranging from international and German corporations to SMEs.
+We summarize the results of the survey in this article for you.
+One focus is on training during the pandemic, and another focus is on the future of training.
 The central question is: What happens for companies after Corona?

-Empty offices: Continuing education is often conducted online during the pandemic.
+Empty offices: Training often takes place online during the pandemic.

-What does continuing education look like in the surveyed companies during the pandemic?
-In the TLM study, we see both the effects on the education itself and the effects on the mood in the company:
+What does training look like in the surveyed companies during the pandemic?
+In the TLM study, we see impacts on training itself and impacts on the company’s atmosphere:

 Training offerings need to be reduced (45% agreement)

-Training is currently perceived as particularly valuable (70% agreement)
+Training is currently viewed as particularly valuable (70% agreement)

 Cultural changes are noticeable (44% agreement)

-Stressed in the home office: Corona negatively affects the mood.
+Stressed in the home office: Corona has a negative impact on the atmosphere.

 The demand for training is also changing content-wise during the pandemic.
-Popular training offerings among companies currently relate to working from home or applying soft skills online:
+Popular training offerings among companies currently relate to working from home or utilizing soft skills online:

 Leading from the home office (70% agreement)